mh-cbon/http-file-store/README.md

 ##### A directory

-You can delete a directory too, by targeting it.
+You can delete a directory too, if the directory is not empty, you shall send an extra query parameter

-If the directory is not empty, you shall send an extra query parameter `recursive=1` to recursively delete a directory.
+`recursive=1` to recursively delete a directory.

 ```js